AlveeHJalal/A03/README.md

 2. Create your account by filling out the form and all the requirements and choosing a plan [can choose free plan].

 **Connect GIT to WebStorm**
 1. Open WebStorm.
-Press (CTRL+ALT+S) and select version control GIT and enter the file pathway leading to the git.exe file to connect webstorm to GIT. *(Hendela)*
+Press (CTRL+ALT+S) and select version control GIT and enter the file pathway leading to the git.exe file to connect webstorm to GIT.
+If git is installed correctly, you should see the message "Git Executed Successfully" *(Hendela)*
 2. Add GitHub password to webstorm under App Apperance Behavior -> System Settings -> Passwords and add a location for the password.*(Hendela)*

 **Upload files to GitHub from WebStorm**
-1. Create a repository by going to your profile (click on the profile icon on top right), clicking on  repositories module, then the green "new" button
+1. Create a repository by going to your profile (click on the profile icon on top right), clicking on  repositories module, then the green "new" button.
+Add information and make repository public and check "Add a README file" option.
+Click "Create repository"
-2.
+2. Create repository on WebStorm by first clicking on "+ Create New Project" and choose a location and name.
+(Hendela)
+3. Create a new file (for this class, and HTML5 file) by clicking File-> New -> HTML File -> HTML5 and name the file.
+(Hendela)
+4. Finally make the Git Repository by: Make changes to the file, then click VCS -> Import Version Control -> Create Git Repository -> OK
+5.Commit changes to GIT: VCS -> Git -> Commit File - > Click Commit
+6.
+7.
+8.
+9.